cloudmesh-community/fa18-523-57/paper/paper.md

 Tensor [@fa18-523-57-Tensor] is an inbuilt data structure in PyTorch and can be defined as a matrix of matrices or can be defined as a multi-dimensional array with dimensions greater than 3.
-So a tensor with 3 dimensions is called a 3-D tensor and a tensor with 4 dimensions is called a 4-D tensor [@fa18-523-57-Tensor].
+So a tensor with 3 dimensions is called a 3-D tensor, a tensor with 4 dimensions is called a 4-D tensor and so on [@fa18-523-57-Tensor].
 This tensor is used on a GPU which accelerates the computing process and calculation time on matrix operations when compared to existing NumPy's ndarrays [@fa18-523-57-PyTorch].